GenEpiO/genepio/README.md

 ##Check it out!

-There are a number of ways to explore GenEpio's content:
+There are a number of ways to explore GenEpiO's content:

 - GenEpiO on the [EBI Ontology Lookup Service](https://www.ebi.ac.uk/ols/ontologies/genepio) provides a convenient way browse its hierarchy and search for terms.</li>